MachiHat/MatiMovement/README.md

 # MatiMovement
-Training Program site proyect.
+Training Program site proyect using: basic HTML5, CSS3 and JAVASCRIPT.
-Pre alpha version.
-WIP
+This was created for CoderHouse academy as a final asignment and was given a great grade.